-COSs solution was created from our previous research (Bui et al., 2017) Briefly, 0.8% chitosan solution was prepared in 0.8% lactic acid solution.
-A 0.8% chitosan solution was hydrolyzed by cellulase with optimum parameters as 50°C, pH of 5.5, 7 UI cellulase and hydrolysis time of 180 minutes.
-COSs after hydrolysis was filtered through an ultrafiltration membrane with molecular weight cut-offs (MWCO) of 10, 5, 3, and 1 kDa to fractionate COSs into four kinds.
+COSs solution was created from our previous research (Bui V. H. et al., 2017) Briefly, 0.8% chitosan solution was prepared in 0.8% lactic acid solution.
+A 0.8% chitosan solution was hydrolyzed by cellulase with optimum parameters as 50 °C, pH of 5.5, 7 UI cellulase and hydrolysis time of 180 minutes.
+COSs after hydrolysis were filtered though ultrafiltration membrane with molecular weight cut offs (MWCO) of 10, 5, 3, and 1 kDa to fractionate COSs into four kinds.
 COS 1 are oligosaccharides passing through the 10 kDa membrane but not through the 5 kDa membrane.
 COS 2 are oligosaccharides passing through the 5 kDa membrane but not through the 3 kDa membrane.
-COS 3 are oligosaccharides passing through the 3 kDa membrane.
+COS 3 are oligosaccharides passing through the 3 kDa membrane but not through the 1 kDa membrane.
 COS 4 are oligosaccharides passing through the 1 kDa membrane.
-COSs fractionation was carried out spray drying (SD-06AG, LabPlant, UK) to create COSs powder (Park et al., 2003).
+COSs fractionation were carried out spray drying (SD-06AG, LabPlant, UK) to create COSs powder (Park and Kim, 2003).